cobaltgit/TSP-PPSSPP/configs/README.md

 * Coded Arms
     * Right analog stick mapped to face buttons.
 Used for aiming
+* Jak and Daxter: The Lost Frontier
+    * Right analog stick mapped to L/R. Used to rotate the camera
 * Me & My Katamari
     * Right analog stick mapped to face buttons.
 Used to control katamari